joaolucasfarias/portfolio_boer/README.md

-# portifolio_boer
+# Portfolio

-It's just a "homework" for the college
+It's just a "homework" for the college and I'm using the GitHub for praticing